 Our website address is http://rachelsrecipepantry.com

-Rachel’s Recipe Pantry uses affiliate programmes, which means if you click and purchase some items featured on the blog, we will make a commission at no cost to you.
+Rachel’s Recipe Pantry uses affiliate programmes such as Amazon, which means if you click and purchase some items featured on the blog, we will make a commission at no cost to you.
 Rachel’s Recipe Pantry uses third parties to develop these partnerships, and these affiliates do not influence our editorial content.
 For more information about the ‘Cookies’ used to track these affiliate links – and information on how to block them – click here.

 When visitors leave comments on the site, we collect the data shown in the comments form and the visitor’s IP address and browser user agent string to help with spam detection.